-The World Health Organization (WHO) note that essential nutrients are crucial in supporting a person’s reproduction, good health, and growth.
-The WHO divide these essential nutrients into two categories: micronutrients and macronutrients.
+Essential nutrients are crucial in supporting a person’s reproduction, good health, and growth.
+These essential nutrients are divided into two categories: micronutrients and macronutrients.

 Micronutrients are nutrients that a person needs in small doses.
 Micronutrients consist of vitamins and minerals.
 Although the body only needs small amounts of them, a deficiency can cause ill health.